staufferat/staufferat/README.md

 ### Hi there 👋

+My name is Aaron Tim Stauffer.
+From summer 2017 to summer 2021 I did my apprenticeship as a software engineer.
+I worked in this thime for (https://www.autexis-it.com/ "Autexis IT"), and went to school at (https://www.bbbaden.ch/ "BBBaden").

 <!--
 **staufferat/staufferat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.